 The Bose 500's THD performance is good.
 At a normal listening volume, the amount of THD is within very good limits.
 Also, when pushing it to its maximum volume, there’s no big jump in THD, which is great for a clean and pure sound.

 This is a 3.0 setup that has great performance in the center channel.
-Due to its configuration, the Bose 500 has a dedicated center speaker, which results in a clearer and more accurate audio reproduction of the dialog in movies.
+Due to its configuration, the Bose 500 has a dedicated center speaker, which results in a clearer and more accurate audio reproduction of the dialogue in movies.
 However, the bar doesn’t get very loud, which is disappointing.

 The Bose 500's performance when sending surround content to the soundbar is quite poor.
 Everything is downmixed to a stereo signal and it uses the left and right speakers due to the 3.0 configuration, which won’t do an accurate and clear representation of surround objects.
 This means the result isn’t very immersive and the objects are perceived to come from the front instead of the sides or behind you.
 On the upside, the L/R drivers are situated on the side of the bar, which might make the surround experience a bit wider than a traditional bar with stereo speakers at the front.